Sorbet: A Neuromorphic Hardware-Compatible Transformer-Based Spiking Language Model: Methods

 In transformer-based models, the softmax function plays a crucial role, especially in the attention mechanisms where it is used to calculate the distribution of attention weights across different inputs.
 For a vector \( \mathbf{z} = [z_1, z_2, ..., z_n] \), softmax can be calculated as follows:

 Due to the complexity of the exponential and division operations involved in the softmax function, it is too sophisticated for neuromorphic hardware, making direct utilization of softmax in SNNs impractical.
-We aim to devise a softmax alternative that aligns with the computational conventions of SNNs.
-This approach would enable a more streamlined attention mechanism to be employed within SNN architectures.
+We propose a softmax alternative aligned with SNN computational conventions, enabling a more streamlined attention mechanism suitable for SNNs.

-To approximate the softmax function, we initially replace the exponential operation with powers of two, so we start with the base-2 softmax function as:
+To approximate the softmax function, we first replace the exponential operation with powers of two, thus defining a base-2 softmax: